Cpystrap/computer-architecture-and-operating-systems/NAND/README.md

 # NAND gates — library task

-This repository contains an implementation (or should contain an implementation) of a **dynamically loadable C library** that models combinational Boolean circuits built from NAND gates.
+This repository contains an implementation of a **dynamically loadable C library** that models combinational Boolean circuits built from NAND gates.

 ---